 Almeida is an “on-campus” residence hall with a twist!
 When you live in Almeida, you’re choosing to live in an apartment complex two miles away from main campus while still reaping all the benefits of living in a residence hall.
 Don’t have a car?
 That’s okay!
 There is a shuttle bus that runs about every 30-minutes between the hours of 7am and 2am on weekdays, and about every hour from 10:30am to 2am on the weekends.
-Click here for a more detailed shuttle schedule can be found by following this link.
+Click here for a more detailed shuttle schedule.

-The staff of the Almeida Apartments is comprised of one Coordinator of Residence Education, one Graduate Assistant, one Head Resident Assistant, and six Resident Assistants.
+The staff of the Almeida Apartments is comprised of one Coordinator of Residence Education, one Graduate Assistant, one Head Resident Assistant and seven Resident Assistants.
 The Coordinator of Residence Education serves to oversee the day-to-day operation of the complex, including supervision of the residence hall staff.
 The Graduate Assistant lives in the flats and assists the department with graduate and law housing.
-The six RAs live 2-each in the three apartment buildings, and the Head Resident Assistant lives in the flats.
+The seven RAs and HRA live 2-each in the three apartment buildings and the flats.